-As the breeders and owners of the three sires, they are immensely proud of Romance and her contribution to the industry.
+As the breeders and owners of both sires, they are immensely proud of Romance and her contribution to the industry.
 Terry and Chris confidently recommend the strengths of each horse.
 To quote Terry, “I had them all on the road mustering as young horses and they were all the same.
 Anyone would be proud to ride any of them.”

 Each has their strengths and put simply:

 To breed a top drafter that you can do your work on… then Conman.